About Spiderman SE

 Our Technicians don't carry cash or change and cannot accept payment on the day of your service.

 At Spiderman SE Eco Pest Management, we believe in delivering the best service, not the cheapest.
 Our pricing reflects the quality of our work, the expertise of our fully trained and licensed technicians, and the top-tier Australian-made products we use.
-We invest in ongoing training, state-of-the-art equipment, and comprehensive insurance coverage (including $20 million public liability and $1 million professional indemnity insurance), so you know you're getting reliable, professional pest control every time.
+We invest in ongoing training, state-of-the-art equipment, and comprehensive insurance coverage (including $20 million public liability and $1 million professional indemnity insurance), so you know you're getting reliable, skilled pest control every time.

 While we don’t negotiate on our prices, we do offer discounts where it makes sense.
 Our residential pest control packages are already heavily discounted, and we also offer a 10% discount for Pensioner Concession Card holders (please note, this is only for Pensioner Concession Cards issued by Services Australia, not Seniors Cards).
 Additionally, we discount travel fees when multiple services are scheduled in the same area on the same day.